My path - walking through the fog at 60

 For the first time I asked: Who am I when no one watches?

 I kept going for decades — more work, more logic, more control.
-I even went self-employed, convinced that freedom was the answer.
-It wasn’t.
-The fog just grew deeper.
+I went self-employed but it didn't help.
+The fog just grew thicker.

 I turned to my husband and said: “We have nothing.
 We have to start from scratch.”